Trade Adjustment Assistance (TAA) Overview

 A Petition may be filed by:

-- a group of three or more workers;
+- a group of two or more workers;

 - a certified union official or representative;